-In the evaluation performed, we were able to represent all elements of the data sources identified in cycle I with 6 of the structured resources identified in cycle II (INSPIRE, O&M, ISO/TC, 2011; QUDT, EnvO and ChEBI).
+In the evaluation performed, we were able to represent all elements of the data sources identified in cycle I with 6 of the structured resources identified in cycle II (INSPIRE, O&M, ISO/TC 2011, QUDT, EnvO and ChEBI).
 These resources are complementary to each other, with INSPIRE offering broad coverage of domain aspects and the other resources covering some aspects in depth.

-5. Final considerations
+5 Final Considerations

 In this paper, we have presented CLeAR, an approach inspired by Systematic Literature Review practices to find reusable structured resources about a scientific research domain.
-CLeAR can be used with existing reuse-oriented ontology engineering methodologies, for example, NeOn (Suárez-Figueroa et al., 2012) and MIOD (Leung et al., 2011), to support the search and selection of reusable knowledge resources.
+CLeAR can be used with existing reuse-oriented ontology engineering methodologies (for example, NeOn [11] and MIOD [13]) to support the search and selection of reusable knowledge resources.
 CLeAR cycle I corresponds to the activity of ontology requirements specification of ontology engineering methodologies.
 In turn, CLeAR cycles II and III correspond to the knowledge resources identification.
 The structured resources selected from the application of CLeAR to a domain serve as input for the next activity of ontology engineering methodologies (the integration of the reusable knowledge resources).
 In addition, the set of IQs identified can be used to evaluate the resulting ontology in the same way that CQs are used by NeOn and MIOD.